 The Needle in the Haystack

-With so many growth agency varieties out there, it can seem overwhelming to find the one that suits your exact needs AND isn’t a pain to work with.
+With so many growth agency varieties out there, finding the one that suits your exact needs AND isn’t a pain to work with can seem overwhelming.
 When you search “growth marketing agency” on Google, there are nearly 600 million results – finding the right one definitely qualifies as finding a needle in a haystack.

 Growth marketing agencies are a subcategory of general marketing agencies that focus on, to put it simply, helping businesses accomplish long-term growth.
 These agencies develop a growth strategy that combines marketing, sales, technology, and more to scale a business and see measurable results.

-An effective growth marketing agency can make a major impact on a business, so it can really be a service worth investing in...as long as you choose wisely.
-In this guide, you’ll take a deep dive into all things growth marketing: You’ll find out how to hire the agency that’s best for you, and how to best work with them to help your business reach new heights.
+An effective growth marketing agency can majorly impact a business, so it can really be a service worth investing in...as long as you choose wisely.
+In this guide, you’ll take a deep dive into all things growth marketing: You’ll find out how to hire the agency that’s best for you and how to best work with them to help your business reach new heights.

 Keep reading for everything you need to know about choosing and using a growth marketing agency.